Entrepreneur Motivation Series – How To Be a Successful Entrepreneur When You’re Busy

 4. Embrace Failure & Stop Procrastinating

-If you want to take this one step further, consider using fear of failure to your advantage.
-Welcome this as an opportunity.
-In a past interview with Adam Braun, CEO and co-founder of MissionU, and founder of Pencils of Promise, Braun tells us that “[t]he biggest opportunities for growth are not found in the midst of success, but in the methods through which we address failure.”
+In a Natfluence interview with Adam Braun, 3X entrepreneur, author, and philanthropist, Braun tells us that “[t]he biggest opportunities for growth are not found in the midst of success, but in the methods through which we address failure.”

 SUCCESSFUL ENTREPRENEUR CHALLENGE 4: